Mixed-Integer Optimal Control via Reinforcement Learning: A Case Study on Hybrid Electric Vehicle Energy Management: Conclusion

 \section{Conclusion}

 In this paper, we present a novel reinforcement learning algorithm called TD3AQ for solving mixed-integer optimal control problems.
 The TD3AQ algorithm uses actor-Q networks to directly generate continuous and discrete actions from the current state.
-We evaluate the proposed TD3AQ algorithm on a hybrid electric vehicle energy management problem and show that it achieves satisfactory performance with a cost gap of 5.43\% cost compared to the DP strategy.
-TD3AQ also outperforms the Rainbow algorithm, a discrete reinforcement learning method applied to mixed-integer optimal control problems by discretizing the continuous action space.
-TD3AQ's ability to generalize is demonstrated through results on four new drive cycles.
+We evaluate the proposed TD3AQ algorithm on a hybrid electric vehicle energy management problem and show that it achieves satisfactory performance with a cost gap of 4.69\% compared to the DP strategy.
+TD3AQ's ability to generalize is demonstrated through the results on three new drive cycles.
 The algorithm's sub-millisecond response time indicates its significant potential for real-time, mixed-integer optimal control applications.
-Future work will focus on extending TD3AQ to more complex, higher-dimensional problems.
+However, note that the algorithm carries the risk of violating constraints, which, if unaddressed, could potentially lead to vehicle and battery damage in real-world scenarios.
+Future work will focus on extending TD3AQ to more complex, higher-dimensional problems to further substantiate its adaptability and robustness, and developing HARL algorithms with safety guarantees.